Hunter-Wigal/CS440-Team-Delta/README.md

 After activating the virtual environment, navigate into the repository directory, and run 'pip install -r requirements.txt' to install dependencies
+Before running the sever, setup the database using the information provided in the Current Database Setup section of this document

 ## To Run the Server
 *  Navigate into the delta_marketplace directory, where manage.py is located